sklyarVi/DADViewer/README.md

 # DADViewer

 DADViewer is a Windows application developed using C# and WPF, designed for visualizing 2D data obtained from a Diode Array Detector (DAD).
-The project aims to replicate and enhance functionalities described in the initial task specification (`Task.docx`).

 ## Overview